Persona Abode in 27 Questions - Part 1

 What's your ultimate home goals?

 I’ve enjoyed sharing a few things about me.
-Hop back on 9th February for part 2, otherwise it’ll be 9 questions instead of 27, right?!
+Hop back for part 2, otherwise it’ll be 9 questions instead of 27, right?!

 Drop your questions in the comments and i’ll Include them in part 3.